Facilities

 The facilities for the Institute of Sacred Music are located primarily on Prospect Hill.
 The Sterling Divinity Quadrangle houses the ISM Great Hall—a multipurpose room used for classes, rehearsals, and other events—and also provides offices for some ISM faculty and staff.
 The organ studio contains the Martin Pasi organ from 2011 and is used for teaching and practice.
 Four organ practice rooms are available to those taking organ lessons, and three piano practice rooms are open for general usage.
 The ISM choral library houses more than 7,500 titles for use by the many ensembles sponsored by the ISM.

-The newly renovated Miller Hall, at 406 Prospect Street, opened in 2018 to provide space for administrative staff, fellows, and additional faculty of the Institute.
+The newly renovated Miller Hall, at 406 Prospect Street, opened in 2018 to provide space for administrative staff, fellows, and additional faculty of the institute.
 Built as a private home in 1909 by Yale graduate and New York architect Grosvenor Atterbury, it was operated by Dwight Hall at Yale as the International Student Center from 1948 to 2005.
 In 2018 the building was named Miller Hall in honor of Clementine Miller Tangeman and Xenia S. and J. Irwin Miller, the primary benefactors of the Yale Institute of Sacred Music.
 In addition to offices, Miller Hall contains the Clementine Miller Tangeman Common Room, used for informal gatherings, as well as a workroom for students, meeting rooms, and teaching spaces.

 School of Music Facilities